 Regional Head Office: 1-888-824-2441

 Email: [email protected]

 Taoist Tai Chi® is a moving meditation for Body, Mind and Spirit for all ages.
-Classes are held at Gordon Howard Centre, 384 Eveline St., Selkirk, Tuesday, Thursday and Saturday mornings.
+Classes are held at Gordon Howard Centre, 384 Eveline St., Selkirk, on Tuesday, Thursday and Saturday mornings.
 Beginners are welcome.
 Call for more information.

-President: Rea Pennington : 204-757-7901
+President: Rea Pennington: 204-757-7901

 Secretary: Pat Pennington: 204-757-7901

-The Triple ‘S’ Fair and Rodeo is presented annual by the St. Andrews, St, Clements Agricultural Society.
-The Society meets every third Thursday of the month at Smitty’s Restaurant, everyone welcome; always looking for new members and volunteers.
+The Triple ‘S’ Fair and Rodeo is presented annually by the St. Andrews, St, Clements Agricultural Society.
+The Society meets every third Thursday of the month at Smitty’s Restaurant, everyone is welcome; always looking for new members and volunteers.
 Triple ‘S’ Fair and Rodeo and Children’s Festival July 9 – 12, 2020

 Royals Girls & Boys Volleyball Club